 Is there anything better than an icy cold beer on a hot summer night?
 We can think of maybe one thing: an icy cold craft beer.
 There’s been a lot of speculation that the craft beer industry has been shrinking over the past few years.
-However, since state laws have shifted to allow on-premise sales, craft brewery revenues have been following suite with reported growths.
+However, since state laws have shifted to allow on-premise sales, craft brewery revenues have continued to increase.

 The “at-the-brewery” channel grew last year, especially among Millennials, who many thought were responsible for killing the craft brewing industry.
 56% of Millennials drink craft beer at least once a week and are spending more on average than their older counterparts. (source)

-So why are some in the industry saying that craft beer is slipping away?
+So why are some in the industry saying that craft beer is dying?

 While some of the “big beer” companies like Boston Beer and Anheuser-Busch have reported revenue declines in Q1, independent craft breweries are seeing growth in both off-premise and on-premise revenue.
 In addition, more Millennials appear to be jumping ship from the big beer companies, looking for a new independent and local craft option.